BenJD1/method-scope-lab-online-web-pt-081219/README.md

   end
 end
 ```

 ### Part II: Understanding Method Scope

 Open up `lib/rescue_princess_peach.rb` and take a look at the following method:

 ```ruby
 def rescue_princess_peach
   status = "rescued"
   puts "Hooray!
 Mario has rescued Princess Peach." end
 ```

 Notice that the body of this method is setting a variable, `status` equal to a value of `"rescued"`.
 Do you think we will be able to access this variable outside of the method?
 Let's find out!

 1 .
 Comment back in the following lines in your `lib/rescue_princess_peach.rb` file:
-1 .
-Comment back in the following lines in your `lib/rescue_princess_peach.rb` file:

 ```ruby
 rescue_princess_peach
 puts status
 ```

 2 .
 Run the file with `ruby lib/rescue_princess_peach.rb` in your terminal.
 You should see the following:

 ```ruby
 Hooray!
 Mario has rescued Princess Peach. lib/rescue_princess_peach.rb:12:in `<main>': undefined local variable or method `status' for main:Object (NameError)
 ```

-We are getting a NameError because `status` is undefined.
-Wait a minute, you might be wondering.
-Didn't we define `status` inside the `#rescue_princess_peach` method?
-We did, but **variables defined inside a method are not available outside of that method**.
 We are getting a NameError because `status` is undefined.
 Wait a minute, you might be wondering.
 Didn't we define `status` inside the `#rescue_princess_peach` method?
 We did, but **variables defined inside a method are not available outside of that method**.

 **Go back and comment out lines 11 and 12 of `rescue_princess_peach.rb`.**